Research- International Relations

 Pollak’s invetigations into the dominance of the executive take into a third domain of research, namely European Energy Policy, which serves a case study to test the assumptions and hypotheses.
 It is an area of research that crosses over similar areas of research Dr. Samuel R. Schubert and Elina Brutschin.
 A book manuscript for Palgrave Macmillan was completed together with S.R.
 Schubert and M. Kreutler in May 2014.
 The main research questions are (a) why has a policy filled with such an eminent importance not yet been fully integrated and subjected to single market rules and (b) how does the European Union attempt to secure its energy safety under conditions of dependence.
 While the fist is an almost classical EU integration, the second is much more geared towards the international (and ever more internationalizing) nature of energy politics.

-In addition to his research and teaching duties, Dr. Pollak is currently the Interim Director of the Webster Vienna Private University campus.
+In addition to his research and teaching duties, Dr. Pollak is currently the Director of the Webster Vienna Private University campus.